Traditional Plant-Based Cooking

 Calories: 233kcal | Carbohydrates: 47g | Protein: 5g | Fat: 3g | Saturated Fat: 0.2g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 1g | Trans Fat: 0.001g | Sodium: 135mg | Potassium: 99mg | Fiber: 2g | Sugar: 16g | Vitamin A: 66IU | Calcium: 95mg | Iron: 2mg

-We would love to know how you got on by leaving us a comment below.
+We would love to know how you got on with the recipe so do drop us a comment below.
+We appreciate all feedback and comments.
+Thanks so much.
+Jacq x

 More Vegan Bread Recipes